SwiftyLinkerKit/SwiftyLinkerKit/README.md

 import PackageDescription

 let package = Package(
-    name: "clock",
+    name: "dclock",
     dependencies: [
         .package(url: "https://github.com/SwiftyLinkerKit/SwiftyLinkerKit.git",
-                 from: "0.1.0"),
+                 from: "0.1.3"),
     ],
     targets: [
         .target(
-            name: "clock",
+            name: "dclock",
             dependencies: [ "SwiftyLinkerKit" ]),
     ]
 )
 ```

-Edit the `Sources/clock/main.swift` with the following Swift code.
+Edit the `Sources/dclock/main.swift` with the following Swift code.
 In the
 example the LK-Digi is connected to the Digital-4/5 slot of the LK-RB-Shield,
 adjust accordingly.